basho/merge_index/README.md

 in-memory **buffers** storing recently written data, plus one or more immutable **segments** storing older data.
 As data is written, the buffers are converted to segments, and small segments are compacted together to form larger segments.
-Each buffer is backend by an append-only disk log, ensuring that the buffer state is recoverable if the system is shut down before the buffer is converted to a segment.
+Each buffer is backed by an append-only disk log, ensuring that the buffer state is recoverable if the system is shut down before the buffer is converted to a segment.